Foyle's War series 3: Cast and characters

 Foyle is shown to understand German (in addition to French from the last episode) due to his service in the previous war.
 He also explains that he was part of a police football team that played while in Germany in 1936.
 Stewart is scoffed at by Dillon because of her "cushy" driving job, and she decides to help the Land Girls with the potato crop.

 Background and production

-With the air and sea campaigns around the UK, a number of POW camps were set up, as depicted in this episode.
+With the air and sea campaigns around the UK, POW camps were set up, as depicted in this episode.
 The programme also focuses on the voluntary service of the Women's Land Army, started by the government in June 1939 to increase agricultural production.

 "A War of Nerves"

 Cast and characters

 In this episode, it is revealed that Sergeant Eric Rivers, who normally mans the police station's front desk, has a daughter named Gwen.
-Further, Stewart agrees to testify on behalf of Jack Archer, Gwen's fiancé, later agreeing to be her bridesmaid.
+Stewart agrees to give evidence on behalf of Jack Archer, Gwen's fiancé, later agreeing to be her bridesmaid.